 8. In our opinion and to the best of our information and according to

-the explanations given to us, the said accounts together with the notes
+the explanations given to us, the aforesaid financial statements

-the banking companies and give a true and fair view in conformity with the
+companies and give a true and fair view, in conformity with the

 year ended on that date; and